klict/activepal-portfolio/README.md

 I have successfully created an activity recognition model.
 It can recognize activities with 84% accuracy.
 Next to that, I saw that with taking initiatives in meeting what I found important got discussed.
 I also saw that my teammates asked me to a lot of questions on their issues which I always loved to help.

 I am happy with my contributions.
 I have created an activity recognition model which was needed to answer the main research questions.
 I have created the script that processed accelerometer data.
-I had helped my teammates when they had an issue, so they could work further I took initiatives to bring up tasks that we need to be done.
+I had helped my teammates when they had an issue, so they could work further.
+I took initiatives to bring up tasks that we need to be done.
+For example I brought most of the time up that we need work on the presentation.
 I also contributed to the research paper by writing 4 important chapters.

 </details>